 This gives you the chance to ask faculty questions, pick up materials (such as the course syllabus) and evaluate your choices.

-Winter 2017 Academic Fair will be Wednesday, November 30, 2016, from 4–6 pm in the Costantino Recreation Center Gymnasium.
+Spring 2017 Academic Fair will be Wednesday, March 8, 2017, from 4–6 pm in the Costantino Recreation Center Gymnasium.
 Dates for the entire academic year are available on the Academic Calendar at-a-Glance.

 Academic Fair Tips

 These tips are also available as a PDF: Academic Fair Tips (PDF)

 - What can I do to prepare myself for the fair?

 - What is the most effective use of the Academic Fair?